Summary

 Oral dose is 600 mg per day (adult);

-Product is also available as a syrup
+Product is also available as a liquid formulation

 Ref.: Klecker RW Jr. et al., Clin Pharmacol Ther.
 1987 Apr;41(4):407-12 (www.ncbi.nlm.nih.gov/pubmed/3549120); Product's Prescription info (www.google.com/url)